Deutsche Tourenwagen Masters: 2000–2003

 In 2000, Manuel Reuter came second in the championship.
 After that year, no Opel driver was among the top three in the overall championship, with few podium finishes and no victories for the disappointing "lightnings".
 On the other hand, it was Opel team boss Volker Strycek who brought a new highlight to the fans, by racing a modified DTM car on the old version of the Nürburgring in 2002, 20 years after the top classes had moved to the modern Grand Prix track, and ten years after the old DTM stopped racing there.
-The Opels did not win in many of their race entries in the VLN endurance racing series, as they were mainly testing, but the speed was said to be impressive, and the fans loved it.
-However, they won the 2003 Nürburgring 24 Hours against factory efforts by Audi, who also ran a DTM-spec TT and BMW, who ran an ALMS-spec M3.
+The Opels did not win in many of their race entries in the VLN endurance racing series, as they were mainly testing.
+Opel won the 2003 Nürburgring 24 Hours against factory efforts by Audi, who also ran a DTM-spec TT and BMW, who ran an ALMS-spec M3.

 2004—2006

 After their successes with the Audi R8 and the official support of the Abt-TT-Rs at the Nürburgring, Audi finally joined the DTM as a factory entrant in 2004.
 The three constructors involved decided to switch to D-segment compact executive-based saloon bodies.
 The road models used as patterns since 2004 are the Audi A4, Opel Vectra GTS and the Mercedes-Benz C-Class.
 All dimensions, like the wheelbase, are identical in order to provide equal opportunities without the actual design of the road cars having any influence.
 Audi immediately had success in 2004 with Swedish driver Mattias Ekström, now a long-time veteran of the sport, becoming a DTM series champion for the first time.

-The championship suffered a setback in 2004 when long-time entrant Opel decided to pull out of the series at the end of the 2005 season, as part of a large cost-cutting operation in General Motors European division.
-Initially, the gap looked set to be filled by MG Rover, however their plans to enter the series were canceled after the company collapsed in April 2005.
+The championship suffered a setback in 2004 when long-time entrant Opel decided to pull out of the series at the end of the 2005 season, as part of a large cost-cutting operation in General Motors' European division.
+Initially, the gap looked set to be filled by MG Rover, however their plans to enter the series were canceled after the company collapsed in April that year.
 As a result, Audi and Mercedes ended up fielding 10 cars each in 2006, but the television deal with the major German television station ARD required three marques to participate in 2007 in order to continue the broadcast agreement.